MateusPitura/extension-typescript-c/README.md

 ## How to Run

-1. In VSCode search for `C - Compile & Run`
+1. In VSCode search for `C - Compile & Run` in extensions tab

 Or